-In the first few verses of Chapter 4, James starts by addressing adulterous people!
-We know the letter was written to the Christians in Rome and he is saying they are adulterous.
-In the context of Lesson 10, where he was addressing the reason for their unanswered prayer, we see that these people were very divided internally.
-They were sinning by lusting and fighting with one another.
+What does James mean when he confronts our friendship with the world?
+He starts by addressing adulterous people who need to submit themselves to God!
+And, he says these Christians are adulterous.
+Earlier, James had addressed the reasons for their unanswered prayer and that these people were very divided internally.
+That division was accompanied by lusting and fighting with one another.
 In this passage, he points out to them that, not only will their prayers be unanswered, but they are also enemies of God because they have chosen to be friends with the world.
 This means they are unfaithful to God and are adulterers.

 These adulterous people were serving their own flesh, not God.